Gustaakh Ishq

-Gustaakh Ishq - Kuch Pehle Jaisa is an upcoming Indian Hindi-language romantic drama film directed by Vibhu Puri and produced by Stage5 Productions.
-The film stars Vijay Varma, Fatima Sana Shaikh, Naseeruddin Shah and Sharib Hashmi.
+Gustaakh Ishq: Kuch Pehle Jaisa is a 2025 Indian Hindi-language romantic drama film directed by Vibhu Puri and produced by Stage5 Productions.
+The film stars Naseeruddin Shah, Vijay Varma, Fatima Sana Shaikh, and Sharib Hashmi.
 The film marks the debut of fashion designer Manish Malhotra as a film producer.
+The film is set in the 1990s and follows a young poet's efforts to revive his father's printing press, but in doing so falls for his mentor's daughter, forcing him to choose between love and loyalty.

-The film will premiere at the Gala Premiere section at the 56th International Film Festival of India (IFFI) in Goa on 24 November 2025 and will have a theatrical release on 28 November 2025.
+The film was earlier titled Ul Jalool Ishq but the title was changed to Gustaakh Ishq: Kuch Pehle Jaisa, which was announced on 16 April 2025 with a poster.
+The film premiered at the Gala Premiere section at the 56th International Film Festival of India (IFFI) in Goa on 24 November 2025 and was released theatrically on 28 November 2025.